zoelie/STS-semantic-similarity/README.md

 4. Sentence embeddings: A similar method to word embeddings but weights are learned based on sentence similarity, not word.

 And the following distance measure:
-1. Edit Distance(Levenshtein): The edit distance algorithm refers to the minimum number of edit operations required to convert two strings from one to the other.
+1. Edit Distance (Levenshtein): The edit distance algorithm refers to the minimum number of edit operations required to convert two strings from one to the other.
 The greater the distance between them, the more different they are.
-The permitted edting operations inclue replacing one character with another, inserting a character
-, and deleting a character.
+The permitted edting operations inclue replacing one character with another, inserting a character, and deleting a character.
 This method does not require any pre-processing.

-2. Jaccard index(Jaccard) - The Jaccard index is used to compare the similarities and differences between a limited sample dataset.
+2. Jaccard index (Jaccard) - The Jaccard index is used to compare the similarities and differences between a limited sample dataset.
 The larger the Jaccard index coefficient value, the higher the sample similarity.
 The calculaiton method of the Jaccard index is straightforward.
 It is the value obtained by dividing the intersection of two sample by the union.
 When the two samples are the same, the result is 1, and when the two samples are completely different, the result is 0.
 This method can be used to evaluate a Bag of Words Model.